EventStore/documentation/docs/cloud/faq.md

 #### Clusters

-In the event of a failure, single node topology clusters may become unavailable until the service can be restored.
-Most failures will be handled by Event Store Cloud, however there will be a period of lost connectivity.
+In the event of a single availability zone failure, three-node topology clusters should continue to operate at a degraded level.
+If a leader node goes down, the remaining follower node will elect a new leader and the cluster will continue to function.
+When the leader node is able to re-join the cluster, it will join as a follower and catch up on any events that were written while it was down.

-Multi-node, multi-zone topology clusters should sustain a single availability failure.
+In the event of a single availability zone failure, single node topology clusters may become unavailable until the service can be restored.
+Most failures will be handled by Kurrent Cloud, however there will be a period of lost connectivity.

 #### Backups